-Located a short bus ride from downtown Vancouver in Vanier Park, the Museum of Vancouver features four permanent exhibits along with historic and archeological collections.
+Located a short bus ride from downtown Vancouver in Vanier Park, the Museum of Vancouver features four permanent exhibits along with historic and archaeological collections.
 There are also temporary exhibits brought in throughout the year.
-While the focus is on the culture, history and development of Vancouver and area, there are numerous artifacts from around the world.
+While the focus is on the fascinating culture, history and development of Vancouver and area, there are numerous artifacts from around the world.

 The museum itself has a long history going back to 1984 when it was founded by the Art, Historical, and Scientific Association of Vancouver which displayed their collections in various locations around the city until opening their first permanent location at the Carnegie Library in 1905.
 It's current location was constructed in 1967 in conjunction with Canada's centennial and named the Centennial Museum.
 The name was changed to the Vancouver Museum in 1981 and finally to the Museum of Vancouver in 2009.
 The museum continues to showcase a great collection of historic, nostalgic, modern and artistic artifacts from Vancouver and area.

 For complete details about the Museum of Vancouver see the official website above.

 Official Website: Museum of VancouverFee: Yes

 May differ on holidays

 - Monday: 10:00 AM – 5:00 PM

 - Thursday: 10:00 AM – 8:00 PM